peterngineering/xfce4el10/README.md

 See Screenshots for examples.

 More SPECS to be added soon, along with RPMS/SRPMS in releases.

+*Only the minimal required will be included, only whats missing from repos and RPMS requiring changes to make it work, eg. network-manager-applet (nm-applet) changes were required for el10 in the spec, so its included with a higher level build release of '9999'.
+This will allow the same naming and upgrade any present non-functional versions when testing with XFCE4/Wayland.*